 Any type of light bulb can be used, in this setup silver bowl/cup light bulbs were used.

 Period: 1970s – Mid-Century Modern.

 Manufacturer: Theodor Müller & Co.
 Temde-Werk, Detmold, Germany.

 Other versions: This Temde-Leuchten pendant lamp exists in several colours.
+You can find them at least in yellow, green and orange.
+They exists as pendant lamps with 1 E27 socket, the size is the same.
 Also produced for a rail mechanism.

 Model number: 706 – 784.